ankurhanda/pytorch-SceneNetRGBD/README.md

 * To obtain the numbers in the paper for 13 class segmentations do `python test_models.py`

-* If you would like to get the filtered dataset with labels greater than 3 per image it is here at [google drive link](https://drive.google.com/open?id=1HTv6d4F6QtNn28nS55bLqRoUXrcDJS5B)
+* If you would like to get the filtered dataset with labels greater than 3 per image it is here at [google drive link](https://drive.google.com/open?id=1HTv6d4F6QtNn28nS55bLqRoUXrcDJS5B).
+It contains the names of the files not the pngs and is 23MB in size.

 # Updates